shuLhan/wvcgen/README.md

 deleted text in old revision, and attribute `additions` contain inserted text in new revision.

-One can customize the output of dataset by editing the `merge_edits_gold.dsv` configuration and run the merge script again.
+One can customize the output of dataset by editing the `unified-wvc2010.dsv` configuration and run the merge script again.

 #### Cleaning Wiki Revisions